mia-platform/documentation/docs/development_suite/api-console/api-design/microservices-cpu-resources.md

 :::

 :::info
-To learn more about Memory Resources, please visit [this page](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/#cpu-units) of Kubernetes Docs.
+To learn more about CPU Resources, please visit [this page](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/#cpu-units) of Kubernetes Docs.
 :::